AlaskaAirlines/auro-banner/demo/demo.md

 ### Hero

-In these examples the `<auro-banner>` can be used along side a set of page navigation links often at the top of a hub page to highlight a main feature or bit of information.
+In these examples the `<auro-banner>` custom element can be used along side page navigation.

 ##### oneworld hub page

 <div class="exampleWrapper">
   <section class="flex-container">
     <div class="flex-column col1">